ntbloom/drinkbase/API/API_TODO_LIST.md

 # drinkbase API TODO list

-### Data organization
-- move drinks with rims to prep.garnish
-- add bitters to ingredients list

 ### Python API
 - consider coding a way to add new drinks via the browser